zeckode/zecko-js-examples/README.md

 - If you already know or you cached shippingLine then you can also pass all 3 object at one time

+- After Changing the `shippingAddress` or `addToCart` or `deleteFromCart` shippingLine will be remove, So you have to pick the shippingLine from `availableShippingRates` and update that again

 ### 4. <b>Add Cart Discount</b>

 - Used to add Discount on the Cart